mvallim/live-custom-ubuntu-from-scratch/README.md

       EOF
       ```

+## Ubiquity Configuration

+In this step we provide some configuration to the interactive installer, Ubiquity to display the correct name of the target distribution
+as well as provide release notes to the user at install time.

+    ```shell
+    mkdir image/.disk
+    touch image/.disk/base_installable
+    echo "full_cd/single" > image/.disk/cd_type
+    echo "Ubuntu FS 20.04" > image/.disk/info
+    echo "https://wiki.ubuntu.com/FocalFossa/ReleaseNotes" > image/.disk/release_notes_url
+    ```

 ## Create manifest

 Next we create a file `filesystem.manifest` to specify each package and it's version that is installed on the `live system`.
 We create another file `filesystem.manifest-desktop` which specifies which files will be installed on the `target system`.
 Once the Ubiquity installer completes, it will